kazzle101/midiObsWS/README.md

 # midiObsWS
 An interface to allow OBS to be controlled by a MIDI device via obs-Websockets.

 This system has been written to provide basic functionality; scene switching, volume control and allow operation of the main controls such as recording, streaming and the virtual camera.
+The MIDI device I've used is a Behringer X-Touch Mini.

 ## Update August 2023
 **Version 0.6 beta**
 Tested with Python 3.11

-Many updates, mostly around creating the default configuration files without having to know how the system works, also moving around functions to help make the code a bit more readable.

-Windows Standalone executable is now incuded in the dist folder, copy onto your PC somewhere suitable and double-click it.
+Many updates and bugfixes, mostly around creating the default configuration files without having to know how the system works, also moving around functions to help make the code a bit more readable.
+A Windows Standalone executable is now incuded in the dist folder, copy onto your PC somewhere suitable and double-click it.
 This was created with PyInstaller using:
 ```
 python -m PyInstaller '.\midiObs.py' --name midiObsWS -F
 ```